sherwin-ad/my_tutorials/kodekloud/CKA Certification Course – Certified Kubernetes Administrator/Certified Kubernetes Administrator Laboratory.md

    - User Account
    - LDAP Account

+   As evident from the error in the `web-dashboard` UI, the pod makes use of a service account to query the Kubernetes API.

 7. Which account does the Dashboard application use to query the Kubernetes API?

    - Admin
    - Kube-admin
    - **Default**
    - Administrator

+   Again, the name of the Service Account is displayed in the error message on the dashboard.
+The deployment makes use of the `default` service account which we inspected earlier.

 8. Inspect the Dashboard Application POD and identify the Service Account mounted on it.